 - The doctor who treated the victim and failed to provide appropriate life-saving care.

-Calculate the Amount of Damages in Your Death or Survival Claim
+Available Damages in a Wrongful Death or Survival Claim

-In Maryland, there are several categories that may apply to a wrongful death or survival claim:
+In Maryland, several categories of damages may apply to a wrongful death or survival claim:

 - Medical bills for the victim’s final illness or injury